apache/mesos/docs/reservation.md

   available for __frameworks__ to send back via the `acceptOffers` API as a response to a resource offer.
 * `/reserve` and `/unreserve` HTTP endpoints allow __operators__ to manage dynamic reservations through the master.
+NOTE: As of 0.27.0, these endpoints cannot be used when HTTP authentication is disabled due to the current implementation.
+This will change in version 0.28.0.

 In the following sections, we will walk through examples of each of the interfaces described above.